 Fortunately, I had my parents' masterpiece for chile colorado with shredded pork ready to go.
 Every year I get to share this spicy, velvety, delicious dish with the family and celebrate Nana too.

-Why You'll Love This Chile Colorado Recipe
+Why You'll Love This Pork Chile Colorado Recipe

 - Gluten-Free: I have seen many red chile sauces that use flour as a thickener, but this recipe doesn't use any thickening agent and still comes out luscious and velvety.